Data-driven controlled subgroup selection in clinical trials: Methodology

 We first recall the goal formulated in Section~\ref{sec:intro}.
 Given a target response $\tau \in \R$, we seek to recover the true subgroup $S_\tau = \{x\in\R^d: \eta(x)\geq\tau\}$, where $\eta$ is the population regression function so that $\eta(x)$ gives the expected response at $x\in \R^d$.
 Based on a set of independent and identically distributed covariate-response pairs $(X_1,Y_1),\ldots, (X_n,Y_n)$ sampled from a distribution with regression function $\eta$, we then seek to conduct inference on $S_\tau$.
 More specifically, in this section we give compact descriptions of methods that may be used to construct sets $\setLowerBound$, $\setUpperBound$, $\setLowerBoundTwoSided$ or $\setUpperBoundTwoSided$, such that

 for a nominal Type I error rate $\alpha \in (0,1)$, under suitable assumptions.
 Note that these properties mean that, with high probability,~$\setLowerBound$ (resp.~$\setLowerBoundTwoSided$) is a smaller set than $\superlevelSet$ and $\setUpperBound$ (resp.~$\setUpperBoundTwoSided$) is a larger set, so that they give lower and upper bounds on $\superlevelSet$ respectively, which is captured by our chosen notation.
 The superscript~$\mathrm{2S}$ refers to the property of having a two-sided bound.
 These confidence statements are what constitute our strong notion of Type~I error rate guarantee.

 The inferential guarantees considered here even allow for downstream applications under covariate shift.
-For instance, if a patient has covariate values~$X_0$ and we find that $X_0 \in \hat{L}_\alpha$, then we may conclude $X_0 \in S_\tau$ and hence $\eta(X_0)\geq \tau$ (as long as we have not committed a Type~I error), no matter whether $X_0$ has been drawn from the same distribution as $X_1,\ldots, X_n$ or has been picked in any other way.
+For instance, if $\hat{L}_\alpha \subseteq S_\tau$ (i.e.~we have not committed a Type~I error) and we have a patient with covariate values~$X_0$ such that $X_0 \in \hat{L}_\alpha$, then it follows that $X_0 \in S_\tau$ and hence $\eta(X_0)\geq \tau$, no matter whether $X_0$ has been drawn from the same distribution as $X_1,\ldots, X_n$ or has been picked in any other way.
 Corresponding conclusions can be made when instead $\hat{U}_\alpha$, $\setLowerBoundTwoSided$ or $\setUpperBoundTwoSided$ are considered.
-This is in stark contrast to the conclusions offered by conducting inference on the average effect on a subset (as compared in Figure~\ref{fig:intro_subgroup_definition}), where one can at best draw conclusions for the average value $\eta(X_0)$ but also that only when $X_0$ is sampled from the same distribution as $X_1,\ldots, X_n$.
+This is in stark contrast to the conclusions offered by conducting inference on the expected effect averaged over a subset (as compared in Figure~\ref{fig:intro_subgroup_definition}), where one can at best draw conclusions for the average value of $\eta(X_0)$ but also that only when $X_0$ is sampled from the same distribution as $X_1,\ldots, X_n$.
 In other words, in our framework, the covariate values in the training data $X_1,\ldots, X_n$ do not need to be representative for the target population to which the patient with values $X_0$ belongs.
+This is particularly important when considering that exclusion criteria imposed as part of the recruitment for clinical trials may cause the distribution of the trial population to deviate from that of the target population.
+Whenever such exclusion criteria only affect the covariate distribution, our statistical guarantees remain intact, a robustness typically not exhibited by conventional approaches.